-This morel pasta capped off a beautiful day foraging in Grey County.
+This easy morel pasta capped off a beautiful day foraging in Grey County.

 The problem is everyone goes there.

-I shot this video a few years ago during my first visit with Dave to visit Grey and neighbouring Bruce County.
+I shot this video a few years ago during a visit to Grey and neighbouring Bruce County.

 So much to do!